UConn Players to Watch Against Arkansas - Sweet 16

 UConn's Last Game

-In its previous game, UConn beat Saint Mary's (CA) on Sunday, 70-55.
-Its high scorer was Sanogo with 24 points.
+UConn won its previous game versus Saint Mary's (CA), 70-55, on Sunday.
+Sanogo was its leading scorer with 24 points.

 |Name